Do you actually think that nothing matters because our choices are already predetermined by God?

 Another reason why it is important to try to bring people to God, even if the result (whether a success or a failure) is already predetermined, is because we learn from what has happened.
 All of our memories of these and other experiences may last forever; if so, this cumulative knowledge will help us as we gain an increasing understanding and comprehension of our infinite God.
 We are not merely "robots" or "computers" that God will "deprogram" once He "loses interest" in us.
 As believers, we will be with Him for eternity.

 During God's Kingdom on this present earth during the Millennium, and on the eternal new earth to come following that 1,000-year period, we will look back at how He has laid out everything in an incredibly detailed, meticulous, fine-tuned manner.
 We always will keep learning and grasping the way He did it and why He did it, for us as individuals and for humanity as a whole.
 As a result, our understanding of Him will be infinitely deeper and more profound than it would have been if our choices and decisions had originated merely from our own simple, limited minds and hearts.
 I believe that while we are ruling and reigning with Him (Revelation 2:26,27), the results of the judgments and decisions we make in this life will help us to gain wisdom to make proper judgments and decisions that we will be making in our upcoming eternal life.

 We also will look back on the wrong choices we and others have made (which we all were and are destined to make), as well as the negative consequences we have had to deal with as a result of those bad choices.
-It will become crystal clear to us that even the slightest amount of disobedience to God had to be punished.
+It will become crystal clear to us that even the slightest amount of disobedience to God had to be punished, if only to a minimal extent.
 We also will understand, in the new heaven and earth to come, why even the tiniest, minuscule bit of sin cannot exist there.